AshwinSaji10/Single-Image-Super-Resolution-using-GAN-Web-App/README.md

 # Single-Image-Super-Resolution-using-GAN
-A web app that enables users to upscale images using a machine learning model trained through adversarial learning
+A web app that enables users to upscale images using a GAN based Super-Resolution model.
 ## Running the flask backend
 Use the command: python app.py